frozen nako lake, winters in spiti valley

 Selfies at -20 degrees feel like a task!

-• SUNGLASSES to prevent snow blindness- a condition where the eye gets severely damages due to looking at the sun-reflecting snow directly.
+• SUNGLASSES to prevent snow blindness: a condition where the eye gets severely damaged due to looking at the sun-reflecting snow directly.

 • SUNSCREEN to prevent sunburns.
 I recommend Plum Goodness.